 Every organizing system involves a collection of resources, a choice of properties or principles used to describe and arrange resources, and ways of supporting interactions with resources.
 By comparing and contrasting how these activities take place in different contexts and domains, we can identify patterns of organizing and frameworks that enable more effective multidisciplinary communication and collaboration.
 We can create a discipline of organizing in a disciplined way.

-New for 2014: The Revised Version 2 Editions
+New for 2016: The Revised 4th Editions

 To learn more about the new editions, including where to get a copy and how we can help support its use in your classrooms, click here.